Does Alcohol Damage Your Teeth?

 reduce alcohol consumption

-Alcohol consumption can have serious consequences on your oral health, including increased risk for tooth decay and periodontal (gum) disease.
-Unfortunately, many people are unaware of how alcohol affects their teeth and gums.
+Alcohol consumption can seriously affect oral health, including increased risk for tooth decay and periodontal (gum) disease.
+Unfortunately, many people know how alcohol affects their teeth and gums.
 To better protect your oral health, it is important to understand the potential negative effects of alcohol and how to reduce its impact on your smile.

 Limit alcohol consumption